Experience the perfect combination of free live music and stunning waterfront views this summer at the 12-acre oasis that is Gantry Plaza State Park!

 Supporters/Funders:

-This free concert series is supported by the New York State Office of Parks, Recreation and Historic Preservation, and Plaxall, Inc. Season support for all Kupferberg activities is provided by New York Community Bank and Resorts World NYC.
-This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
+This free concert series is supported by the New York State Office of Parks, Recreation and Historic Preservation, and the Mathis-Pfohl Foundation.
+Season support for all Kupferberg activities is provided by New York Community Bank and Resorts World NYC.
+This program is also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, The Howard Gilman Foundation, and The Max and Selma Kupferberg Family Foundation.